Wikia/tracking-opt-in/README.md

 - `trackingEventsSenders` - an optional array of objects with `send(event)` method used to send tracking events, please be aware as it overrides the default `[DataWarehouseSender]` list!
 - `cookies` - could be used to extend list of cookies that are set after the GDPR consent is processed; the default list is available in `./src/tracking/cookie-config.js`
 - `trackingParameters` - could be used to extend list of default tracking parameters added to each sent event; the default list is available in `./src/tracking/tracking-params-config.js`
+- `eventQueueSingletonName` - name of the global events queue object stored in `window` object
 #### Notes
 - `onAcceptTracking` and `onRejectTracking` are the key options that should be overridden by each app to either initialize their respective trackers or to somehow react to the user's rejection of tracking.
 - As of v2.0.0, accepting or rejecting _vendor tracking_ should not affect any GA or internal tracking unrelated to advertising.